vega/vega-lite/CONTRIBUTING.md

 ## Found an Issue or Want a Feature?

-If you find a bug in the code or a mistake in the documentation or want a new feature, you can help us by creating an issue to [our repository](http://github.com/vega/vega-lite), or even better, submit a Pull Request with a fix (See [Development Guide](#dev) Below).
+If you find a bug in the code or a mistake in the documentation or want a new feature, you can help us by creating an issue to [our repository](http://github.com/vega/vega-lite), or even better, submit a Pull Request.

 Before creating an issue, please browse through the [issue list](https://github.com/vega/vega-lite/issues) to avoid duplicates.